steve904/doc-and-blog/content/blog/shish-kabob.md

 ## Red Potatoes With Herbs

 I saw something else that looked very good, "Grilled Skewered Red Potatoes".
-There is some fresh Rosemary beside the house.
+There is some fresh Rosemary beside the house that I can use.
 Have to see what other dried herbs are in the cabinet.
 If I find some nice, small red potatoes I will fix these also.

 ## Grilled Corn